Saiqa (actress): Early life

-Saiqa was born in 1958 on 8th September in Lahore, Pakistan.
+Saiqa was born on 8 September 1958 in Lahore, Pakistan.
 She completed her studies from University of Lahore.

 Career

-Saiqa made her debut as an actress in 1967 in Urdu film Hamraz.
+Saiqa Akhtar made her debut as an actress in 1967 in Urdu film Hamraz.
 She worked in Lollywood films.
 She appeared in films Jeera Blade, Taxi Driver, Rangeela, Dil Aur Duniya, Dard, Dhian Nimanian and Meri Zindagi Hay Naghma.
-Then she changed her name to Saiqa and later she appeared in films Tera Gham Rahay Salamat, Parda Na Uthao, Pyar Ka Mousam, Teray Meray Sapnay and Ajj Dian Kurrian.
-Since then she appeared in films Heera Tay Basheera, Aas Paas, Aap Say Kya Parda, Aag Ka Samundar, Aakhri Nakha and Mera Insaf.
-In 1970 she starred in film Rangeela with Munawar Zarif, Rangeela and Sultan Rahi the film was a hit and she won Nigar Award of Best Supporting Actress.
+She later dropped her surname for her acting credits, and appeared as Saiqa in films Tera Gham Rahay Salamat, Parda Na Uthao, Pyar Ka Mousam, Teray Meray Sapnay and Aj Diyan Kurrian.
+She later appeared in films Heera Tay Basheera, Aas Paas, Aap Say Kya Parda, Aag Ka Samundar, Aakhri Nakha and Mera Insaf.
+In 1970 she starred in the film Rangeela with Munawar Zarif, Rangeela and Sultan Rahi the film was a hit and she won Nigar Award of Best Supporting Actress.
 Saiqa then stopped working in films after the decline of Pakistan Film Industry.
 Saiqa then started to work in dramas and appeared in dramas Laa, Raiq Zar, Bol Kaffara and Teri Rah Mein.